coateds/DevOpsOnWindows/UsingLinux.md

 * File System
   * directory will you find system-related configuration files /etc?
   * contains filesystem management utilities such as cp or mv  /bin and /usr/bin
-* bash configuration file sequence
-  * read first when a login bash shell is run:  The /etc/profile configuration file is read first in the sequence.
-The other files are called via the /etc/profile.
 * view network configuration - 2 commands
   * ip addr show, ifconfig
 * `~/.bash_history`